Table of Contents

-Due to its unique trading location between Asia, Europe, and the Middle East, Turkey has attracted investment from foreign investors who are keen on opening a business in Turkey for many years.
+Due to its unique trading location between Asia, Europe, and the Middle East, Turkey has attracted investment from foreign investors keen on opening a business in Turkey for many years.
 Many public and international businesses have opened headquarters in and around Turkey’s major cities, demonstrating the country’s worldwide relevance.
 The vast majority of these bigger corporations are based in Istanbul and Ankara, both significant Turkish cities, with Ankara serving as the capital.

 The monetarily booming European country called Turkey is a great destination for setting up new businesses.
-The country’s position as a NATO member, trade tariff deals with neighboring nations, and the resultant growing economy only adds to the reasons that support the cause of starting a business in Turkey.
+The country’s position as a NATO member, trade tariff deals with neighbouring nations, and the resultant growing economy only adds to the reasons that support the cause of starting a business in Turkey.

 The Procedure of Opening Business in Turkey

 Beyond its biggest benefactors, the tourist and agricultural industries, Turkey’s geolocation is quite ideal for supporting many business types for its economy.
 Whether you’re a native Turkish citizen or a foreigner, starting a business of any kind in Turkey has a few conditions that can make the process go more smoothly.

 You’ll need an accountant and/or a lawyer who is familiar with providing business advisory roles.
 In addition to a translator, you’ll need one or more attorneys, especially if you’re a foreigner or an ex-pat.
 While that takes care of the part of the human resources you’ll need to start a new business in Turkey, let’s look at the legal requirements.